-- a.
-Handlebars may be replaced. - b.
-Handlebars and hand controls may be relocated.

-- c.
-Throttle controls must be self closing when not held by the hand. - d.
-Throttle assembly and associated cables may be modified or replaced but the connection to the throttle body and to the throttle controls must remain as on the homologated motorcycle.
-Cable operated throttles (grip assembly) must be equipped with both an opening and a closing cable including when actuating a remote drive by wire grip/demand sensor. - e.
-Clutch and brake lever may be replaced with an after-market model.
-An adjuster to the brake lever is allowed. - f.
-Switches may be changed but the electric starter switch and engine stop switch must be located on the handlebars. - g.
-Motorcycles must be equipped with a functional ignition kill switch or button mounted on the right hand handlebar (within reach of the hand while on the hand grips) that is capable of stopping a running engine.
-The button or switch must be RED. - h.
-A thumb operated rear brake solution is allowed.
+- a) Handlebars may be replaced. - b) Handlebars and hand controls may be relocated. - c) Throttle controls must be self closing when not held by the hand. - d) Throttle assembly and associated cables may be modified or replaced but the connection to the throttle body and to the throttle controls must remain as on the homologated motorcycle.
+Cable operated throttles (grip assembly) must be equipped with both an opening and a closing cable including when actuating a remote drive by wire grip/demand sensor. - e) Clutch and brake lever may be replaced with an after-market model.
+An adjuster to the brake lever is allowed. - f) Switches may be changed but the electric starter switch and engine stop switch must be located on the handlebars. - g) Motorcycles must be equipped with a functional ignition kill switch or button mounted on the right hand handlebar (within reach of the hand while on the hand grips) that is capable of stopping a running engine.
+The button or switch must be RED. - h) A thumb operated rear brake solution is allowed. - i) The maximum permitted overall length of the handlebar grip is 130 mm.
+The handlebar grip must be fitted at the end of the handlebar, with the only exceptions being the handlebar end plug and/or the fittings of the brake lever protection.